ryshu/enib-internships/docs/api-index.md

 * **PUT** Update data
 * **DELETE** Remove data

-For example, if we have `products` entity in our applications, the we have the following routes on our api:
+For example, if we have `products` entity in our applications, then we have the following routes on our API:

 * **GET** '/products' -> list of products
 * **POST** '/products' -> create a new products